teddyzeenny/website/source/guides/ember-inspector/installation.md

 #### Enable Tomster

-To enable the tomster to show up sites built with Ember.js, visit `about:addons`.
+To enable the tomster to show up in the url bar whenever you are visiting a site that uses Ember.js Ember.js visit `about:addons`.

-Click on `Extensions`.
+Click on `Extensions` -> `Preferencesr.

 <img src="/guides/ember-inspector/images/installation-firefox-preferences.png" width="600">

-Make sure the below checkbox is checked.
+Make sure the "Display the Tomster icon when a site runs Ember.js" checkbox is checked.

 <img src="/guides/ember-inspector/images/installation-firefox-tomster-checkbox.png" width="400">

 ### Bookmarklet

-If you are any browser other than Chrome or Firefox, you can use the bookmarklet option to use the inspector.
+If you are using any browser other than Chrome or Firefox, you can use the bookmarklet option to use the inspector.

 Add the following bookmark: